 "Source data" are the data contained in source documents.
-Source documents are original documents or certified copies, and include, but are not limited to, DCs, medical and hospital records, screening logs, ICFs / AFs, telephone contact logs, and worksheets.
+Source documents are original documents or certified copies, and include, but are not limited to, diary cards, medical and hospital records, screening logs, informed consent / assent forms, telephone contact logs, and worksheets.